Alan Marshall (Australian writer)

 Alan Marshall AM, (2 May 1902 – 21 January 1984) was an Australian writer, story teller, humanist and social documenter.

 He received the Australian Literature Society Short Story Award three times, the first in 1933.
 His best known book, I Can Jump Puddles (1955) is the first of a three-part autobiography.
 The other two volumes are This is the Grass (1962) and In Mine Own Heart (1963).

 Life and work

 Marshall was born in Noorat, Victoria.
 At six years old he contracted polio, which left him with a physical disability that grew worse as he grew older.
-From an early age, he resolved to be a writer, and in I Can Jump Puddles he demonstrated an almost total recall of his childhood in Noorat.
-The characters and places of his book are thinly disguised from real life: Mount Turalla is Mount Noorat, Lake Turalla is Lake Keilambete, the Curruthers are the Blacks, Mrs. Conlon is Mary Conlon of Dixie, Terang, and his best friend, Joe from the books, is Leo Carmody.
+From an early age, he resolved to be a writer and, in I Can Jump Puddles, he demonstrated an almost total recall of his childhood in Noorat.
+The characters and places of his book are thinly disguised from real life: "Mount Turalla" is Mount Noorat, "Lake Turalla" is Lake Keilambete, the "Curruthers" are the Blacks, "Mrs. Conlon" is Mary Conlon of Dixie, Terang, and his best friend, "Joe", is Leo Carmody.

-Australian poet and contemporary, Hal Porter wrote in 1965 that Marshall was: